-Cincinnati, Ohio Attorney reviewing commercial litigation and cases related to employment and business law
+Reviewing commercial litigation and cases related to employment and business law

 Build a case as soon as possible

 In most situations, commercial disputes can be settled out of court, even when a lawsuit is filed.
 An experienced attorney can negotiate for a fair settlement.
-Settling your employment case can be better than litigating it to save court costs and legal fees.
+Settling your employment case can be better than litigating it to save on court costs and legal fees.

 If your employer fails to pay for certain time spent at the workplace and on the job, you may be entitled to years’ worth of unpaid wages and overtime previously unpaid by companies trying to cut corners on the payroll.
-According to the U.S. Department of Labor (DOL), there are several way employers violate federal and state law—employers that may be targets of wage and hour lawsuits.
+According to the U.S. Department of Labor (DOL), there are several ways employers violate federal and state law—employers that may be targets of wage and hour lawsuits.

 Such class-action and individual lawsuits in the past have resulted in large settlements and jury verdicts, totaling in the billions in recent years.
 Unfortunately, employers continue to underpay workers for time on the job, and may be liable for paying unpaid overtime wages.